The good, the bad, and the director’s loan

 How it becomes a problem

-Obviously, £150 for a scraped car won’t cause much problem but it can mount up if directors who are struggling with cash flow start to use company money to pay household bills etc. If the balance isn’t paid within nine months of the year-end then the tax charge is 25 per cent.
+Obviously, £150 for a scraped car won’t cause many problems but it can mount up if directors who are struggling with cash flow start to use company money to pay household bills etc. If the balance isn’t paid within nine months of the year-end then the tax charge is 25 per cent.

 Even then, if the director’s loan goes over £10,000 it becomes classed as benefit-in-kind and there could be further tax implications.